A practical methodology for security design review and threat modeling — built for every stakeholder in an SDLC, not just security engineers.

 Every abuse case — across Web Apps, SaaS, Cloud, and GenAI — derives from a single pattern.

-Every system can be decomposed into five domains.
+Every system can be decomposed into these domains.
 Identifying assets before threats is what makes A-SDF different from every existing methodology.
+Asset names adapt to solution context — a Component in a web app becomes "Payment workflow" or "Resume upload interface".

 The output of every A-SDF review is a four-column table — Asset, Abuse Case, Preventive Control, Detective Control.
 One row per abuse case.
 No risk scores.
 No gap columns.